Received a Notice from the FTB? Here’s What It Means

 FTB notices are serious, but they don’t always mean immediate enforcement.
 In fact, many can be resolved if you take action quickly.

-In this post, we’ll break down the most common FTB notices, what they really mean, and how Orange County taxpayers can respond smartly to protect themselves.
+In this post, we’ll break down the most common FTB notices, what they really mean, and how Orange County taxpayers can get help responding to FTB notices and resolving tax debt before collections escalate.

 Why You’re Receiving a Notice